 5. Start Building your Email List

 Whether you are blogging for time pass or growing your online business, you should start collecting email addresses from your potential readers.
 Put up a sign-up form on your blog (either on the sidebar or below posts) where readers can subscribe to your newsletters.
-Make it look attractive as keep it as simple as possible.
+Make it look attractive and keep it as simple as possible.
 By the way, don’t ever spam your subscribers by sending them nonsensical shit or junk filled with your affiliate links or advertisement banners.
 This will make them unsubscribe from your email newsletters right away!

 If you’re new to building email lists and campaigns, you should definitely read about AWeber – the number one email marketing platform for bloggers.
 Click here to get a free 30-days trial of AWeber email marketing platform (exclusive deal just for you).